 There are many benefits for the back when practicing yoga.
 Some of these benefits include strengthening the back and core muscles.
 It also can relieve tension and stress.
-For those who hold tension in their shoulders and neck, yoga can be especially beneficial.
+Yoga can be especially beneficial for those who hold tension in their shoulders and neck.
 For those with back pain, holding yoga poses can help strengthen essential back muscles.
 This may relieve back pain or prevent future injuries.

 Nicole Payseur, who teaches yoga in the Dallas area, will be leading you through this short yoga sequence.
 In only 5 minutes, these moves will help you stretch and relax your neck, back, and shoulders.

 This seated yoga sequence focuses on stretching out the back and neck.
 You will feel the lengthening of the spine and side ribs.
 This sequence is excellent for beginners or people looking for a stretch in a short amount of time.
 If you have more time, this sequence is a great way to begin a yoga session.
 By the end, you should feel taller, stretched, and centered.

 1. Come to a seated position with your legs crossed and spiral, or circle from your waist in one direction.
 Shift the cross of your legs and spiral the other way.

 2. Place your hands on your shoulders, and roll your shoulders back.

 3. Extend the arms upward.
 On an exhale, lower your right hand down to the ground while bringing your right arm over your head.
 Repeat to the other side.

 4. Bring your left hand to your knee; your right hand extends behind you.
 Sit up straight and on an exhale, twist.
 On an inhale, come back to the front, look over your right shoulder.
 Breathe.
 Repeat on the other side.